 The Significance of Simchat Torah

 The culmination of Sukkot and Shemini Atzeret.
-Final Parsha (selection of text) from Deuteronomy is read in synagogue.
-Everyone called to the Torah reading.
-Conclusion of the annual Torah reading cycle.
-This occurs on 22nd (outside of Israel 23rd) day of Tishrei and involves celebration and dancing in the synagogue as all the Torah scrolls are carried around in seven circuits (hakafot).
+On this day, the final Parsha (selection of text) from Deuteronomy is read in synagogue.
+Everyone is called to the Torah reading, and this is the conclusion of the annual Torah reading cycle.
+Simchat Torah occurs on 22nd (outside of Israel 23rd) day of Tishrei and involves celebration and dancing in the synagogue as all the Torah scrolls are carried around in seven circuits (hakafot).
 Simchat Torah is related to the culmination of Sukkot (The Feast of the Tabernacles).

 And the LORD spoke unto Moses, saying, Speak unto the children of Israel, saying, The fifteenth day of this seventh month shall be the feast of tabernacles for seven days unto the LORD.
 On the first day shall be an holy convocation: ye shall do no servile work therein.
 Seven days ye shall offer an offering made by fire unto the LORD: on the eighth day shall be an holy convocation unto you; and you shall offer an offering made by fire unto the LORD: it is a solemn assembly; and you shall do no servile work therein. -- Lev 23:34-37